mmenestret/jdegoes.github.io/_posts/2017-08-22-scalaz8-is-the-future.md

 ### Performance

 Performance has been at the top of my mind when developing `scalaz.effect`.
-While the code is still under development and there are more features to add, at this point I can say Scalaz 8's effect system will one of the fastest effect systems on the JVM.
+While the code is still under development and there are more features to add, at this point I can say Scalaz 8's effect system will be one of the fastest effect systems on the JVM.

 The following benchmarks, which are run against the latest versions of Scala's built-in `Future`, Monix' `Task`, and Cats' `IO`, should whet your appetite.